Simply Deep: awe

 Awe and Wonder were often paired words when I was teaching in the classical school within my local community.
 I felt a loving exhortation and was drawn to making this connection each day I walked into my classroom.
 It was exciting to spend the day with my students (always a loving bunch of lively 2nd graders) and to get to point out the beauty, brilliance, and awe of any subject or play outside.
 And sometimes, a glance out the wintery windows when surprised by snowflakes falling from the sky.
 I would hear “Awe” “Look, look, it’s snowing!”

 Awhile back I recieved this book as a gift from my children knowing how much I enjoy and cultivate walking into my weekly routine.
-I have loved this book and it’s invitations to walk differently.
-It can be read in order of its layout of 52 weeks in a year or discovered by its themes.
+I have loved this book and the invitations to walk differently.
+It can be read in order of the layout of 52 weeks in a year or be explored by the various themes.
 I have chosen the latter by following my mind and body’s need for themes, and one has been the call to cultivate “awe and wonder” with intention during walks.

 52 Ways to Walk by Annabel Streets, offers a variety of ways to walk within each chapter.
 In a glance over the table of contents, my eyes landed on Week 44: Seek Out the Sublime.
 Without even beginning to read, I was already taken with awe and wonder.
 When opened, I quickly found my inner voice saying, “Yes, it’s time to begin this again.”

-Awe and Wonder are one of the gifts of our minds that God connects to our physical bodies.
+Awe and Wonder are one of the gifts of our minds that God connects to the physical body.
 He chose “walking”—a simple movement we all can do even if we are weak in our legs.
 We can be partly carried by a crutch or a friend can come alongside to help us be stable enough to walk.
-In our modern times, we have strollers, walkers, and even wheel chairs that lighten or even bear our burden of this physical movement, for those needing assistance.
-The simply deep is that we can no matter where we are “seek out the sublime” way of walking.
+In our modern times, we have strollers, walkers, and even wheel chairs that lighten or even bear our burden of physical movement for those needing assistance.
+The simply deep is that we can, no matter where we are “seek out the sublime” way of walking.

 Pause for a moment, go outside and see where you are.